 - Lack of Variety – Dog food is designed to be fed as a sole diet, and over the years, we've been tricked into believing that dogs don’t need any variety in their diets.
 Your dog may be feeling ennui over the same old kibble day in and day out.
 Variety is not just about flavour either.
 Every ingredient contains different types and levels of essential nutrients.
 Eating the same formula over and over could lead to missing or limited nutrition.

 - Behavioural – This one is a little vague because it can cover a lot of underlying issues.
 Anxiety, stress, excitement, and even a good old fashion hissy fit can cause your dog to lose their appetite.
 Consider any recent changes to your dog's routine or environment.
-Acting out could be a response to unwanted change in their life, like a new family member, or a missing one.
+Acting out could be a response to an unwanted change in their life, like a new family member, or a missing one.

 If any of these sound familiar, then we have some tips to help reignite your dog’s love of food and help get you and your dog back to a normal eating routine.